benreiff/Leaflet-Earthquake/README.md

 * Popups on each circle marker provide location, time and magnitude of the earthquake when clicked.

-### Assessment

-Your final product will be assessed on the following metrics:

-* Completion of assigned tasks

-* Visual appearance

-* Professionalism

 ### Copyright

-Trilogy Education Services © 2019.
+Ben Reiff © 2020.
 All Rights Reserved.